100 Notable alumni of

 -

 James Francis Boylen is an American basketball coach who currently serves as an assistant coach for the Indiana Pacers of the National Basketball Association (NBA).
-Boylen served as head coach for the University of Utah, coaching the program from 2007 to 2011 before being fired on March 12, 2011.
+Boylen previously served as the head coach for the Chicago Bulls from 2018 to 2020 before being fired on August 14, 2020 and the University of Utah from 2007 to 2011 before being fired on March 12, 2011.
 The Utah job was his first head coaching position after spending over a decade as an assistant at both the NBA and NCAA levels.
 He replaced Ray Giacoletti, who was fired from Utah on March 3, 2007.
 Prior to joining Utah, Boylen spent two years at Michigan State University (MSU) as assistant coach under Tom Izzo.

 -